 As part of a recent study, Right Fuel Card asked customers from a range of industries what their views were about several fuel-related topics to gain a greater insight into how their businesses are faring in the current climate and understand their plans for the future.

-The survey revealed a wide mix in confidence for the next 12 months depending on the industry, with transport-related businesses including haulage and courier firms much less positive than construction and engineering.
+The survey revealed a wide mix of confidence for the next 12 months depending on the industry, with transport-related businesses including haulage and courier firms much less positive than construction and engineering.

 All industries seem to agree, however, that moving to EV was out of scope within the 12 months despite it being a hot topic.